Sell from home · For home bakers & cooks

 Not sure what to list?
 Start here.

-Low-risk, shelf-stable items work best — they’re also what most provinces allow from a home kitchen without a permit.
+Low-risk, shelf-stable items work best.
 Always confirm your local rules.

 Weekly sourdough loaves

 Take orders Sunday, deliver Friday.
-Set a 48-hour minimum notice and a small radius.
+Set 48-hour notice and a small radius.

 Custom cookie boxes

 Sell 6- or 12-cookie boxes.
-Add a discount code for first-time neighbors.
+Add a promo for first-time neighbors.

 Small-batch granola